On the intersection of local Arthur packets for classical groups and applications: Shift of extended multi-segments

-On the other hand, for an arbitrary irreducible representation $\sigma$, the length of $D_{\Omega(sh^1(\FF_2))}(\sigma)$ is either $0$ or $M\cdot r$ for some positive integer $r$ given by self-dual derivatives if there is any.
+On the other hand, for an arbitrary irreducible representation $\sigma$, the length of $D_{\Omega(sh^1(\FF_2))}(\sigma)$ is either $0$ or $M\cdot r$ for some positive integer $r$ coming from self-dual derivatives if there is any.
 As a consequence, one can see that